Deploy the vFXT cluster

 Access the creation template in the Azure portal by searching for Avere and selecting "Avere vFXT for Azure ARM Template".

-After reading the details on the Avere vFXT for Azure ARM Template page, click Create to begin.
+After reading the details on the Avere vFXT for Azure ARM Template page, click its Create button to begin.

 The template is divided into four steps - two information gathering pages, plus validation and confirmation steps.

-- Page one focuses on settings for the cluster controller VM.
+- Page one gathers settings for the cluster controller VM.

-- Page two collects parameters for creating the cluster and associated resources like subnets and storage.
+- Page two collects parameters for creating the cluster and additional resources like subnets and storage.

-- Page three summarizes the settings and validates the configuration.
+- Page three summarizes your choices and validates the configuration.

 - Page four explains software terms and conditions and allows you to start the cluster creation process.